 The National Broadband Map (NBM) is a searchable and interactive website that allows users to view broadband availability across every neighborhood in the United States.
+First published in February 2011, the NBM was updated every six months through April 2015 with data from the State Broadband Initiative.
 The NBM was created by the National Telecommunications and Information Administration (NTIA), in collaboration with the Federal Communications Commission (FCC), and in partnership with 50 states, five territories and the District of Columbia.
-The NBM is part of NTIA's State Broadband Initiative.
-The NBM is updated approximately every six months and was first published on February 17, 2011.
+Broadband deployment data is now collected biannually from service providers by the FCC through the Form 477 Data Program.

 The State Broadband Initiative was created by the NTIA, to encourage economic growth by facilitating the integration of broadband and information technology into state and local economies.
-In addition to the NBM, the State Broadband Initiative accomplishes this goal by providing grants.
-NTIA has awarded a total of $293 million to 56 grantees, one each from the 50 states, 5 territories, and the District of Columbia, or their designees.
-Grantees are using this funding to support the efficient and creative use of broadband technology to better compete in the digital economy.
-These state-created efforts vary depending on local needs but include programs to assist small businesses and community institutions in using technology more effectively, research to investigate barriers to broadband adoption, innovative applications that increase access to government services and information, and state and local task forces to expand broadband access and adoption.
+In addition to the NBM, the State Broadband Initiative worked to accomplish this goal by providing grants.
+NTIA awarded a total of $293 million to 56 grantees, one each from the 50 states, 5 territories, and the District of Columbia, or their designees.
+Grantees used this funding to support the efficient and creative use of broadband technology to better compete in the digital economy.
+These state-created efforts varied depending on local needs, but included programs that assisted small businesses and community institutions in using technology more effectively, research that investigated barriers to broadband adoption, innovative applications that increased access to government services and information, and state and local task forces that expanded broadband access and adoption.

-States are also using more than 50 percent of these grant funds to gather data twice a year on the availability, speed, and location of broadband services, as well as the broadband services that community institutions, such as schools, libraries and hospitals, use.
-This is the broadband data used to populate the National Broadband Map.
+States used more than 50 percent of these grant funds to gather data twice a year on the availability, speed, and location of broadband services, as well as the broadband services for community institutions, such as schools, libraries and hospitals.
+That data was used to populate the National Broadband Map through June 2014, the most recent edition of the map.
 Detailed descriptions of how this data was collected and processed can be found in the technical overview.

-The data download page also contains several documents that provide context for this round of data, including a Changes and Corrections summary provided by each grantee, a data package per grantee that includes the list of providers contacted or included by each grantee.
+The data download page also contains several documents that provide context for the final round of data, including a Changes and Corrections summary provided by each grantee and a data package per grantee that includes the list of providers contacted or included by each grantee.
 The zipped state file will also include each state's methodology.